nishamizh/ReviewAnalysis-Capstone2/README.md

 7. The Strings are made sure to have only Alphabets and no other special characters.
 8. The Review_Title and Review are tokenized into individual words as a list in a separate column as title_word_tokenize_count and Cleaned_Review. <i> (we will utilize only Review for Sentiment analysis and use them for predicting the categories) </i>
 9. Stemmer and a Word Lemmatizer are text preprocessing tools that reduce words to their base form.
-10. TF‑IDF vectorizer is used to convert text into numerical feature vectors for Model Building.
-11. At the end of the Data Wrangling the number features in the dataset is 116, where we initially started with only 3 features.
-Each Word text is tokenized and TF‑IDF vectorized to get 116 features.
-12. The feature set is saved in a csv format for EDA.
+10. The feature set is saved in a csv format for EDA.

 ### 3. EDA
 The data visualization and Feature Engineering takes place and prepares the dataset for Modelling.